Chreece/FaceRec_BTHome/README.md

 Build on [Platformio](https://platformio.org/)

 # DISCLAIMER
 The module can be easily manipulated to erase and add faces with physical buttons.
-Please make sure you don't expose them, or better don't use this project as security protection.
+Please make sure you don't expose them, or better DON'T USE THIS PROJECT TO CONTROL SECURITY MEASURES AS LOCKS etc.